COSC481W-2022Fall/capstone-project-destiny-s-child/README.md

 Hello!
 My name is Destiny Haist.
 I am the team lead for Destiny's Child.
 My work will be frontend leaning.
 I have experience working in Android Studio, and I look forward to developing an app I will be proud to show to people.

 Hi!
 My name is Ali Mohamed.
 This is my first time developing an app.
 And, although I plan to include myself in every aspect of the project, I primarily want to work with the database as database knowledge was the thing I was lacking at my internship this summer.

+Hello, my name is Ariel Gordon.
+I am the backend developer, this will be my first time working closely with Android studio and android apps in general.
+I think this will be a great learning opportunitity for me to learn the in's and out's of creating a app.
+As well becoming proificent in a new prograaming language!